-Neural correlates of external variables provide potential internal codes that guide an animal's behavior.
+Neural correlates of external variables provide potential internal codes that guide an animal's behaviour.
 Notably, first-order features of neural activity, such as single-neuron firing rates, have been implicated in encoding information.
-However, the extent to which higher-order features, such as multineuron coactivity, play primary roles in encoding information or secondary roles in supporting single-neuron codes remains unclear.
-Here, we show that millisecond-timescale coactivity among hippocampal CA1 neurons discriminates distinct, short-lived behavioral contingencies.
-This contingency discrimination was unrelated to the tuning of individual neurons, but was instead an emergent property of their coactivity.
-Contingency-discriminating patterns were reactivated offline after learning, and their reinstatement predicted trial-by-trial memory performance.
-Moreover, optogenetic suppression of inputs from the upstream CA3 region during learning impaired coactivity-based contingency information in the CA1 and subsequent dynamic memory retrieval.
-These findings identify millisecond-timescale coactivity as a primary feature of neural firing that encodes behaviorally relevant variables and supports memory retrieval.
+However, the extent to which higher-order features, such as multi-neuron coactivity, play primary roles in encoding information or secondary roles in supporting single-neuron codes remains unclear.
+Here we show that millisecond-timescale coactivity amongst hippocampal CA1 neurons encodes short-lived behavioural contingencies.
+This contingency discrimination was unrelated to the tuning of individual neurons but instead an emergent property of their short-timescale coactivity.
+Contingency discriminating patterns were reactivated offline after learning and their reinstatement predicted trial-by-trial memory performance.
+Moreover, optogenetic suppression of inputs from the upstream CA3 region selectively during learning impaired coactivity-based contingency information in CA1 and subsequent dynamic memory retrieval.
+These findings identify short-timescale coactivity as a primary feature of neural firing that encodes behaviourally-relevant variables and supports memory retrieval.